Once upon a time, I used to sell Pork Scratchings.

 I did while enjoying some scratchings now and then.

-Funny as it might seem they go really well with champagne, I buy mine here http://www.champagnelady.co.uk
+Funny as it might seem they go really well with champagne, I buy mine here https://www.champagnelady.co.uk cheap champagne offers and deals. or if you prefer something bubbly but not quite as expensive then go for the prosecco deals and offers champagne lady

 So anyway, trying to sell these snacks got me into marketing and now I’m an email copywriter.